Keyboard shortcuts

 The per-command pages list each command’s full flag set; this page is the cross-cutting reference for flags that appear on multiple commands and for the environment variables Pulse reads.

 LLM agents using MCP: there is no LLM-facing skill for the CLI surface.
-Agents go via MCP tools (pulse_process, pulse_inspect, …) — see skills/mcp-integration.md.
+Agents go via MCP tools (pulse_process, pulse_inspect, …) — see pulse mcp and Adding an MCP tool.

 Global flags